Witch trials in Denmark: The witch trials

 The Danish witch trials are not well documented.
-With some exceptions, such as the famous Copenhagen witch trial (1589) and the Køge Huskors (1608–1615), only the documentation of the region of Jylland from the period of 1609 to 1687 are preserved well enough to enable a proper investigation.
+With some exceptions, such as the famous Copenhagen witch trial (1589) and the Køge Huskors (1608–1615), only the documentation of the region of Jutland from the period of 1609 to 1687 are preserved well enough to enable a proper investigation.
 Documentation of the witch trials in other parts of Denmark are preserved only partially or not at all.

 In 1530, two women, "the wives of Lars Kylling and Jørgen Olsen", were executed by burning for sorcery on Bornholm and thus the first documented executions for sorcery in present-day Denmark.
-However, the island of Bornholm was not Danish at that time, and the first witchcraft executions in Denmark proper were, therefore, Karen Grottes and Bodil Lauritzen in 1540.
-In 1543, a large witch trial in Malmö, centered around Gyde Spandemager, attracted attention.
+However, the island of Bornholm was not Danish at that time, and the first witchcraft executions in Denmark proper were, therefore, the fragmentary known case of Karen Grottes and Bodil Lauritzen in Stege in 1539 or 1540.
+In 1543, a there was a large witchcraft persecution in Malmö centered around Gyde Spandemager, which attracted more attention and are more well documented.

 The Copenhagen witch trials in 1590–91 against Anna Koldings and her accused accomplices was connected to the first famous witch trial in Scotland, the North Berwick witch trials of 1590.
+The Gyldenstierne-sagen and the Nakkebølle-sagen were two big witchcraft cases in the 1590s which was essentially caused by feuds among the Danish noble families.